 I’d like to look at the appropriation aspect a little bit when it comes to entheogens.
 Is it problematic when Western practitioners selectively appropriate the form and accoutrements of indigenous practices without getting the whole picture?
-Would it be better for us to develop our own social constructs and paradigm to use these substances in?
-Some people might say these medicines belong to the tribe they originated with and should only be used exactly as they use it in their place of origin.
+Would it be better for us to develop our own social constructs and paradigm in which to use these substances?
+Some people might say these medicines belong to the tribe in which they originated, and should only be used exactly as they are used in their places of origin.

 When you look at the footprint we leave by using medicines that come from elsewhere, there are significant impacts on local economies and ecology.
 Ayahuasca tourism in the Amazon, for example, has many social costs, with influxes of Westerners, unsustainable harvesting practices, and the changing roles of the people that accommodate the need for foreigners to use this medicine.
 Then you look at the environmental cost of transporting it, and people taking it to grow it in other locales.
 Plants may seem to like growing in new areas, but sometimes we can’t predict what might become an invasive plant species.
 Maybe this plant doesn’t belong there?
 People often talk energetically about the spirit of the plants helping with the healing when we engage in these ceremonial practices, but I don’t know what it’s like to transport the spirits of those plants to a vastly different bioregion and do ceremonial work with them, I don’t know how those spirits travel.
 I am talking about very esoteric things, but I’m trying to assess the environmental, social, economic, cultural, and spiritual impacts of our activities.